 - You can also use a store-bought odor eliminator, something which can be sprayed around the house or plugged into an electrical outlet.
 If you spray a product onto the carpet, test it on a small, inconspicuous area to make sure it doesn’t cause discoloration.

 - Spread kitty litter in small quantities over the carpet and then vacuum within a few hours.

 - Don’t place furniture or other heavy objects onto freshly cleaned, and still wet, carpet.
 If this isn’t an option, then use carpet coasters on the bottoms of couches, chairs, and tables.

 Search Online for Carpet Cleaning Near Me

 Our best advice is to always choose experienced and trustworthy experts in carpet cleaning services.
-At Steve’s Carpet Care & Restoration, we’re proud to serve customers in Westminster, Boulder, and other Denver-area communities for more than 40 years.
+At Steve’s Carpet Care & Restoration, we’re proud to serve customers in Boulder, Longmont, and other Denver-area communities for more than 40 years.
 Contact our carpet cleaning team today at 303-530-4900 for more information.